 Advanced registration required!

-You will receive a registration confirmation email with a Zoom link to access the webinar.
+You will receive a registration confirmation email immediately upon registering with a Zoom link to access the webinar.
 If you believe you have registered but do not receive an email, please check your spam/junk folder.
 If you cannot locate it, make sure you’ve registered correctly by consulting the written directions or video below; the registration includes TWO screens where you must enter your information – make sure you go all the way through!

 Please DO NOT share your Zoom link.
 Everyone planning to attend needs to register to help ensure we can take accurate attendance, which is necessary in order to issue CEUs and certificates.

 Email Kelly at email@example.com if you still cannot locate your confirmation email with Zoom link.
 Registration is open up until the webinar start time, but we recommend registering at least one day in advance if possible in case you need assistance.
 Due to the high volume of attendance at webinars, we may not be able to get back to you if you request registration assistance immediately before or at the webinar start time.

 Register multiple people: